This lentil soup is thick and hearty, loaded with lentils, vegetables and fresh herbs. A tasty vegan soup recipe that works great for meal prep!

 - Add the garlic and cook for one minute.

-- Add the carrots, celery, stock, sherry, lentils, thyme, rosemary, bay leaves and salt.
+- Add the carrots, celery, stock, lentils, thyme, rosemary, bay leaf and salt.

-- Bring to a simmer, reduce heat, and cook for 20 or so minutes, until all vegetables are soft and the lentils are cooked through.
+- Cover, bring to a simmer, reduce heat, and cook for 35-40 minutes, or until lentils are softened to your liking.